 How long did the incision take to heal?

 The incision healed fairly quickly I believe.
 Every doctor who saw it said “oh how neat” so I assume it really must be neat.
 However, I couldn’t stand straight for about a month.
 I had a pain in my abdomen which got progressively worse for weeks even though internally I was healing as I should have been.
 Maybe this is normal.
 I’m not sure.
 I only know that by week 8, I was able to stand straight again even though it still hurt a bit.
 Applying a wet heated towel to the incision area a few times a week may have sped up the healing process a bit but don’t quote me on that and do not try it without speaking to a doctor please.

 How much blood loss is normal after C-Section?

 I’d lost a lot of blood in surgery apparently.
 I don’t remember exactly how much but it was probably the reason why I lost so much weight pretty much from the moment my baby was taken out of me.
 I became skinnier than I had been in high school.
 My weight went from 66 kg during pregnancy to 48kg.
 Some would say this should have been an upside for me but it wasn’t because it very obviously an unhealthy loss and I’m still working on it today.
 The only thing I’m happy to have lost so much of is my belly which, as I breastfeed, continues to go down each day.
 I know I’m going to have to sign back up to the gym ASAP.
 I only have breastfeeding as a weight management technique for so much longer.

 Overall, my C-section recovery experience wasn’t an awful one.
+I’ve heard some c-section horror stories and this is certainly not one of them.
 I’d do it all again if I had to and that’s a big deal coming from me who is so scared of pain and never imagined having a surgery of any kind.
 My little girl came out healthy and strong and that’s all that matters.